 By the way, do take the power boat ride.
 It is a blast.
 Of course, you'll get drenched when a waterfall is attacked.
 This ride is a true highlight.

 Fondest memory: The Devil's Throat will make a lasting memory on you.

 Favorite thing: Since visited Buenos Aires, I recommend that a sunny day, cross by boat to Uruguay, Colonia del Sacramento.
 It is a historic city declared by the UNESCO World Heritage Site, is small and very old, on the Rio de la Plata.

-6 Reviews and 224 Opinions Have to give this place 5*s. lovely accomadation, great hosts that really look after you.
-A short...
+Have to give this place 5*s. lovely accomadation, great hosts that really look after you.
+A short...more

 More Regions in Argentina